dzintars/dzintars/docs/index.md

 - Testing Ansible with Molecule
 - Why and how to ues Password Managers and security keys
 - How to setup HAProxy for the home-lab environment
-- Why you should learn Touch Typing
+- Why and how you should learn Touch Typing
 - Invest in your keyboard
 - Invest in your chair, pillow and mattress
 - Digital hygiene
 - Immerse yourself into topics
 - Why and how you should take notes
+- Script everything
+- How to structure Neovim configuration

+## Things on my radar

+- Rust
+- WebAssembly
+- Design Tokens + automation
+- PowerDNS
+- Fuchsia OS
+- Bazel Remote Cache and Remote Execution
+- Python
+- Monitoring
+- Software testing